-Menopause can be a difficult time for women, both physically and emotionally.
-However, menopause is a completely natural process and it should be embraced wholeheartedly.
-As the hormones in the body change, it produces a whole array of symptoms that can be annoying to deal with.
-Without proper support, menopause can be a significantly frustrating process.
+Menopause can be a difficult time for women, both physically and emotionally, but it is a completely natural process and can be wholeheartedly embraced.
+As the hormones in the body change, it produces a whole array of symptoms that can be annoying to deal with and without proper support, menopause can be a significantly frustrating process.

-According to the NHS, menopause usually occurs in women between the ages of 45 and 55, where a women will no longer experience periods and will no longer be able to conceive a child.
-Before this process is over, a number of physiological changes can happen which could include symptoms like, hot flashes, night sweats, irregular menstrual cycles, insomnia, a reduced sex drive, vaginal dryness, weight gain, and mood swings.
-These symptoms are a result of hormonal changes, primarily a reduction in oestrogen levels.
-It is important to ensure that you are physically active because exercising up to 30 minutes per day will increase your endorphin levels and improve the health of your joints.
-There are a number of dietary shifts that you can make to help support you through menopause.
-It is essential that you reduce the consumption of foods high in saturated fats, reduce the number of red meats, and increase the consumption of foods that are iron-rich and full of vitamins and minerals like fruits and vegetables.
-Antioxidants found in such foods will help to cleanse and detox the body.
+According to the NHS, menopause usually occurs in women between the ages of 45 and 55 (1), where a woman will no longer experience periods and will no longer be able to conceive a child.
+Before this process is over, a number of physiological changes happen which could include symptoms like, hot flashes, night sweats, irregular menstrual cycles, insomnia, a reduced sex drive, vaginal dryness, weight gain, and mood swings.
+These symptoms are a result of hormonal changes, but primarily are a result of a reduction in oestrogen levels.
+There are a few steps you can take to ensure that menopause isn't too difficult.